UniMath/agda-unimath/src/foundation/cantor-schroder-bernstein-escardo.lagda.md

 ## Idea

-The classical Cantor–Schröder–Bernstein theorem asserts that from any pair of injective maps $f : A → B$ and $g : B → A$ we can construct a bijection between
+The classical Cantor–Schröder–Bernstein theorem asserts that from any pair of injective maps `f : A → B` and `g : B → A` we can construct a bijection between `A` and `B`.
-$A$ and $B$.
 In a recent generalization, Escardó proved that a Cantor–Schröder–Bernstein theorem also holds for ∞-groupoids.
 His generalization asserts that given two types that embed into each other, then the types are equivalent.